 The work of student government is done largely in committee.
-In addition to five internal standing committees, the SGA is responsible for placing students on several institutional and faculty committees to represent the student viepoint.
+In addition to five internal standing committees, the SGA is responsible for placing students on several institutional and faculty committees to represent the student viewpoint.

 Browse the information below to learn more about our committees.

 Student Clubs and Organizations can request funds for their activities through the Finance Committee.
-The committe is also responsible for monitoring all financial transactions related to the expenditure of student fees provided to it for distribution by the College.
+The committee is also responsible for monitoring all financial transactions related to the expenditure of student fees provided to it for distribution by the College.
 The Finance Committee shall recommend budgets and special funding for clubs and organizations, develop rules and policies for the distribution of funds, and investigate opportunities to fund special projects.

 To notify the SGA of any possible changes, policies, programs, events, etc., that would impact student life

 Information regarding their current student services (if they are a campus or administrative group)

 i.
 Campus groups could reach out to any of the following groups and more:

 The Campus Engagement Committee is also responsible for the implementation of Student Government social media presence.

 Disseminating this information to the student body and gaining insight from the student body in the form of: